Witch hunt: India

 Some people in India, mostly in villages, have the belief that witchcraft and black magic are effective.
 On one hand, people may seek advice from witch doctors for health, financial or marital problems.
 On the other hand, people, especially women, are accused of witchcraft and attacked, occasionally killed.
 It has been reported that mostly widows or divorcees are targeted to rob them of their property.
-Reportedly, revered village witch-doctors are paid to brand specific persons as witches, so that they can be killed without repercussions.
+Reportedly, revered village witch-doctors are paid to brand specific persons as witches (dayan), so that they can be killed without repercussions.
 The existing laws have been considered ineffective in curbing the murders.
-In June 2013, National Commission for Women (NCW) reported that according to National Crime Records Bureau statistics, 768 women had been murdered for allegedly practising witchcraft since 2008 and announced plans for newer laws.
+In June 2013, National Commission for Women (NCW) reported that according to National Crime Records Bureau (NCRB) statistics, 768 women had been murdered for allegedly practising witchcraft since 2008 and announced plans for newer laws.

 Recent cases

 Between 2001 and 2006, an estimated 300 people were killed in the state of Assam.
 Between 2005 and 2010, about 35 witchcraft related murders reportedly took place in Odisha's Sundergarh district.
 In October 2003, three women were branded as witch and humiliated, afterwards they all committed suicide in Kamalpura village in Muzaffarpur district in Bihar.
 In August 2013, a couple were hacked to death by a group of people in Kokrajhar district in Assam.
 In September 2013, in the Jashpur district of Chhattisgarh, a woman was murdered and her daughter was raped on the allegation that they were practising black magic.

 A 2010 estimate places the number of women killed as witches in India at between 150 and 200 per year, or a total of 2,500 in the period of 1995 to 2009.
 The lynchings are particularly common in the poor northern states of Jharkhand, Bihar and the central state of Chhattisgarh.

-Witch hunts are also taking place among the tea garden workers in Jalpaiguri, West Bengal India.
-The witch hunts in Jalpaiguri are less known, but are motivated by the stress in the tea industry on the lives of the adivasi workers.
+Witch hunts are also taking place among the tea garden workers in Jalpaiguri district, West Bengal.
+The witch hunts in Jalpaiguri are less known, but are motivated by the stress in the tea industry on the lives of the Adivasi (tribal) workers.

 In India, labeling a woman as a witch is a common ploy to grab land, settle scores or even to punish her for turning down sexual advances.
 In a majority of the cases, it is difficult for the accused woman to reach out for help and she is forced to either abandon her home and family or driven to commit suicide.
 Most cases are not documented because it is difficult for poor and illiterate women to travel from isolated regions to file police reports.
 Less than 2 percent of those accused of witch-hunting are actually convicted, according to a study by the Free Legal Aid Committee, a group that works with victims in the state of Jharkhand.